-When the world began to end, I read on the internet some guy ate a bat, and suddenly I couldn’t go to the movies or hit up the pizza buffet.
-It seems so impossibly long ago, it was recommended I wear a mask and somehow that gave my neighbors the right to berate me with their eyes when I forget it at home, I swear, accidentally.
+It seems so impossibly long ago now that it was recommended I wear a mask, and somehow that gives my neighbors the right to berate me with their eyes when I forget it at home, I swear, accidentally.

 Ages go, I felt invisible in my life, blissfully invisible.

-Tonight my back hurts, as I read about the world ending because I hadn’t gotten around to replacing my office-chair.
-I’ve been moving it with me to every new apartment I lived in for the last ten years.
+Tonight my back hurts, as I read about the world ending because I hadn’t gotten around to replacing my office-chair before exit stage right.
+I’ve been moving it with us to every new apartment we’ve lived in for the last ten years.

 Three different places in three different neighborhoods.